Donald Trump’s ‘Tariff Wall’ Takes Shape Around South-East Asia’s Factories

 CAMBODIA, JUL 8 – Cambodian garment workers fear job losses as the US proposes a 36% tariff on exports to pressure Cambodia over alleged Chinese goods transit, with $10 billion in annual exports at risk.

-• Brian La Plante, who leads sustainability efforts at the Japanese zipper manufacturer YKK, described tariffs as detrimental to all parties involved, especially harming the environment.
+- Brian La Plante, who oversees sustainability efforts at Japanese zipper manufacturer YKK, described the tariffs as detrimental to all parties involved, with environmental consequences being the most severe.

 Insights by Ground AI